EmoticonYT/classchatnode/README.md

 2. Next, run the command `cd classchatnode`

-3. Now, run the command `unzip FOlders.zip`
+3. Now, run the command `unzip Folders.zip`

 4. Then, run the command `npm install`